 I get these questions a lot.
 “How much money will I make as a Dive Instructor?” or “Where do Dive Instructors get paid the best?” – “What is the yearly income?” – “Can I make a career out of being a Diving Instructor?” or “How much is a dive instructor salary?”

 I understand how important it is in making your decision to change your life and do the PADI Instructor Development Course (IDC) to become a PADI Diving Instructor.
 Some Dive Instructors make as low as US$500/month while others can make US$4000-US$6000/month and others will make anything in between.
-A dive instructor salary and how much a diving instructor can make, depends on a few important factors.
+A scuba diving instructor salary and how much a diving instructor can make, depends on a few important factors.

 - Fixed salary or commission based dive salary